 - Optional – Dian Fossey grave Or Visit to the Caves or Batwa trail

-Day 1: Travel from Kigali to Volcanoes national park for the 3 day Rwanda gorilla trekking Safari
+Day 1: Travel to Volcanoes national park for 3 day Rwanda gorilla trekking Safari

 Today you will be picked up from either the airport on your arrival or your hotel depending on where you will be.
 Our driver guide will them welcome you and share the program with you.
 You will take a short Kigali city tour exploring the major historic and cultural sites like the Kigali Genocide Memorial Center, Craft markets in Kigali, Kandt National Museum, and presidential museum depending on the time.
 After visiting some of these sites you will then have lunch at a restaurant in the city and enjoy local foods or continental meals depending on your preference, remember to let your driver guide know your meal preferences so he chooses the right restaurant.
 After the lunch in Kigali city we embark on the journey to the home of the mountain gorillas in volcanoes national park.